At a Glance

 Faith should touch every area of our lives, but sometimes it is a struggle to see how the Bible could apply to our everyday problems.
 The Harvest Foundation is a ministry founded by Bob Moffitt to help churches equip Christians to live their lives for Jesus.

 By Bob Moffitt

-The Discipline of Love is a spiritual discipline that is an effective discipleship tool designed to help followers of Christ practice demonstrating God’s love by serving others.
+- The Discipline of Love is a spiritual discipline tool, designed to help followers of Christ practice demonstrating God’s love by serving others.

 “After speaking at dozens of churches, the only people that came out of those churches that were willing to work with these kids were the sort of delinquent kids of some of the pastors.
 There was nobody–no adults, no pastors.
 After pouring our hearts out, the middle class Baptist churches that were the foundation of the seminary were frankly too afraid.”
 Bob (9:29)

 “And little by little, my heart grew very cold towards the church… I really don’t like to use the word but it’s true—I detested it.
 And about five years into this period of alienation, the Lord said to me, ‘Bob, that church that you detest, is my bride.
 And until you love her with my love, I can’t use you.’”
 Bob (11:07)